BLSHEE22/four-part-composer/README.md

 'makeFourParts.py' TODO:
 - Implement sixteenth notes.
 - Increase rhythmic vocabulary of supporting lines.
-- Implement ability to create and store 'rhythmic motif,' and have all the parts employ it.
+- Implement ability to create and store one or more 'rhythmic motifs,' and have all the parts employ them.
 - Implement ability for all four lines to communicate in 'keeping the quaver.'

 'melody.py' TODO: